Ceramic-Blue-Tim/Guidelines/source/good_practices.md

 #### Smart signals assignation using 'length

 Another step toward generic design comes with the use of generic signal assignation.
-A very useful properties of VHDL signal is the reference to their length that will help signal assignation and concatenation.
+A very useful property of VHDL signals is the reference to their length that helps signal assignation and concatenation.
 Here are some applications.

 * Assign a value using build-in functions